taylersala/taylersala/README.md

 Hi there 👋
 I'm currently a student at Bloomtech, aiming to complete my course by December.
-I have been building foundational knowledge in JavaScript, React.js, Redux, Node.js, Express, SQL, Docker, and more, with a primary focus on JavaScript and React.
+I have been building foundational knowledge in JavaScript, React.js, Redux, Node.js, Express, SQL, and more, with a primary focus on JavaScript and React.

 Alongside coding, I’m developing skills in Agile Project Management, debugging, and software architecture, while also working with tools like Adobe Illustrator and Photoshop.